Alimony Attorneys in Melrose, MA

 What is the Massachusetts Alimony Cohabitation Provision?

 The law in Massachusetts used to only provide termination of alimony if the former spouse who was receiving alimony remarried.
 It did not specify any provisions for cohabitation.
-However, In March of 2012, the law was redefined, and now it states that a judge is obligated to either reduce, suspend, or permanently discontinue alimony if the individual receiving alimony is in “cohabitation” with another person continuously for the period of at least three months.
+However, in March 2012, the law was redefined, and now it states that a judge is obligated to either reduce, suspend, or permanently discontinue alimony if the individual receiving alimony is in “cohabitation” with another person continuously for at least three months.

 In Massachusetts, cohabitation is defined as a “common household.”
-If two people hold themselves out to others as being a couple, live together in the same residence, and there is an interdependence between the two that is established through economic means, they will be considered to be cohabitating with one another.
+Suppose two people hold themselves out to others as a couple, live together in the same residence, and have an interdependence established through economic means.
+In that case, they will be considered to be cohabitating with one another.

 Can Alimony be Modified In Massachusetts?